-Kraljevich suggests that the "ingenious & reputable Gentleman" was Jacob Perkins of Newburyport, Massachusetts, who via fellow Newburyport resident Nicholas Pike, sent Washington one of his productions of this era, potentially a piece from these dies.
+Kraljevich suggests that the referenced medal was the 1792 George Washington gold eagle pattern, and that the "ingenious & reputable Gentleman" was Jacob Perkins of Newburyport, Massachusetts (where Nicholas Pike also resided).
 It would have been logical for Pike to be the intermediary in presenting the coin as he and Washington had previously corresponded: In 1788, upon receipt of Pike's newly published System of Arithmetic, Washington responded with high praise, stressing his appreciation of it as an American product.